News & Events

 See the different cash flows of Rent-, New building-, Renovation- and Public-Private-Partnership alternatives in the picture below (press picture to zoom):

 Picture above.
 When you compare the Present Value of all CAPEX and OPEX for the alternative scenarios, you get an unbiased objective comparison.
 The result might be surprising.
-Remember, the best alternative is the scenario with least negative NPV.
+Remember, the best alternative is the scenario with the least negative NPV.